Cliffe Castle Museum: Molecules to Minerals gallery

-Thisdisplay was created in 1988, and incorporates collections from several museums in the Bradford area.
+This display was created in 1988, and incorporates collections from several museums in the Bradford area.

 It includes the Ellison Collection, given by Ilkley Museum in 1928.

 Very few of the collections are named in the display.

 Some of the specimens are from the Hinchcliffe Collection.
 This comprises 800 specimens from the Gem Rock Museum at Heaton, Bradford, bought with grants and public subscription from George Hinchcliffe in 1984.
 The display explains how minerals are different from rocks, and has sections about: mineral colour; streak; hardness; magnetism; fluorescence; fracture; chemical classification; crystal shape, crystallisation, chemistry and occurrence.
 There are over a thousand specimens here, including a display of glowing rocks.

 Sir Bracewell Smith Hall

 This space was created in the 1950s when the castle was converted to a museum.
 It was restored to its original colour scheme in 2013, and the Octagonal lantern returned to its former position in the hall.
 The octagonal lantern was specifically designed for the space by Sir Albert Richardson in the 1950s, who was the architect who led the conversion of the building.
 It is sometimes incorrectly referenced as a 19th-century Chinese lantern.

 The colour scheme and gilding was restored on the basis of paint scrapings, confirmed by a painting of the hall design done by Sir Albert Richardson, which can be seen within the space itself.
 Prior to refurbishment, the space was used to host temporary exhibitions, it now displays a permanent selection of items that have been selected from the museum collections.